NCTU-Math-Software/final_project-chen-yu-ye/README.md

 # The additional function "verify"

 ## purpose
-This function can verify if the result meets the expectation in certain situation (The user can choose the verified range.)
+This function can verify if the result meets the expectation for certain situation.
+(The user can choose the verified range.)

 ## Concept